quark-zju/x79d8/README.md

 ## Usage

-### Initializing a new directory

 Initialize x79d8 configs in an empty directory:

 ```
 x79d8 init
 ```

-Serve the directory.
+Then serve the directory.
 This will prompt for a new password:

 ```
 x79d8 serve
 ```

 Upload files to `ftp://127.0.0.2:2121`.
 Press Ctrl+C to store the encrypted files on disk.

-### Serving an existing directory

-Serve the directory.
-This will prompt for the password and will only serve the right content if the password is correct:
+Press Ctrl+C to stop the FTP server.

+To serve the directory again, run:

 ```
 x79d8 serve
 ```

+Enter the password set above to start the FTP server.

 ## Encryption